KhanhHua2102/Monetize.ai/README.md

 You: What is the price target for AAPL?

 Bot: The current price target for AAPL is $178.88.

+### Ask for Recommendations:

+Inquire about stocks you are interested in or request general stock recommendations, the recommendation is based on analysts either buy, hold or sell the stock.

+You: Please give me stock recommendation of Tesla.

+Bot: Based on the latest analyst recommendation for TSLA, it seems that there are more "Buy" and "Strong Buy" recommendations than "Hold" and "Sell" recommendations.
+However, it's important to note that past performance does not guarantee future results and it's always important to do your own research and consult with a financial advisor before making any investment decisions.

+### Change your risk tolerance:

+Ask the chatbot to change your preferred risk tolerance to either low, moderate, or high.
+For example:

+You: Please change my risk tolerance to high.

+Bot: Hello Quang Khanh Hua, I am happy to inform you that your risk tolerance has been updated.
+Is there anything else I can help you with?

 ### Reset portfolio data: